gennaios21/Library-SQL/README.md

 # library
 This application is based around an SQLite database regarding a network of libraries, along with a GUI environment, with fake data inserted through python.

-1) Export library.zip as library
+1) Export library.zip as "library"

-2) Open your IDE and run "pip install pysimplegui"
+2) Open this "library" folder your IDE and run "pip install pysimplegui"

-3) To start the app, simply run 'library.py'
+3) To start the app, simply run "library.py"

 4) On the sign-in page, you can sign-up as new user and then log-in with your new ID.